kosswong/ierg3080-wheel-of-fortune-cshape/README.md

 C# with WPF

 ## Disclaimer
-It is not a prefect solution.
+It is not a perfect solution.
 Just for reference.